-The Mayor provided background on the Australian of the Year Awards.
-He then presented Cr Kevin Trent with a Certificate of Congratulations from the National Australia Day Council in recognition of Cr Trent's nomination for the 'Australian of the Year Awards 2011'.
+The Mayor to present a Certificate of Congratulations, from the National Australia Day Council, to Cr Kevin Trent in recognition on his nomination for 'Australian of the Year Awards 2011'.

-8.3 DEPUTATIONS - A formal process where members of the community may, with prior permission, address the Council on Agenda items where they have a direct interest in the Agenda item.

-- 8.3.1 Deputations at Council Agenda Briefing 15 February 2011 Deputations in relation to Agenda Items 10.0.1.
+- 8.3 DEPUTATIONS A formal process where members of the community may, with prior permission, address the Council on Agenda items where they have a direct interest in the Agenda item. - 8.3.1 Deputations at Council Agenda Briefing 15 February 2011 Deputations in relation to Agenda Items 10.0.1.
 10.1.1, and 10.3.2 were heard at the February Council Agenda Briefing held on 15 February 2011. - 8.3.2 Request for Deputation Mr Barrie Drake, 2 Scenic Crescent, South Perth Request received from Mr Drake on 17 February 2011 for a 'Deputation to Address Council' on Agenda Item 10.0.1 at the February Council Meeting.